Treaty Oak Offroad KDSS Spacers Overview for the 5th Gen 4runner

 KDSS Drop Bracket Install Overview

-The kit comes with the 3 spacers and some bolts.
+The kit includes 3 spacers and some bolts.

 (Use hand tools only for this install)

-Start with parking the vehicle on level ground in order to normalize the pressure between KDSS hydraulics.
-Now remove the front skid plate next to give yourself more clearance to install the front KDSS spacer.
+Start by parking the vehicle on level ground to normalize pressure in the DSS hydraulics.
+Now, remove the front skid plate to give yourself more clearance for installing the front KDSS spacer.

-Treaty Oak’s instructions mention to loosen KDSS shutter valves 2 turns which are located on the driver side (Don’t forget to remove the top cover first) but I did not want to mess up with the system so I skipped this part and had no issues.
+Treaty Oak’s instructions mention loosening KDSS shutter valves 2 turns, which are located on the driver side (Don’t forget to remove the top cover first), but I did not want to mess with the system, so I skipped this part and had no issues.
 In that link, you will find some documentation on how to loosen the KDSS accumulator assembly.

 FRONT:

 Place a floor jack under the sway bar under the driver-side link.
-Jack up the sway bar and put a little pressure on the bar.
-Now carefully loosen and remove bolts on the passenger side fixed link.
+Jack up the sway bar to apply a little pressure to it.
+Now, carefully loosen and remove the bolts on the passenger side fixed link.

-Lower jack slowly, lower until there is room for the spacer to be installed on the link side.
+Lower the jack slowly until there is room to install the spacer on the link side.
 Jack the sway bar back up to get the sway bar/bushing to sit in the spacer.
 Next, install the collar on the bottom of the sway bar, and start both bolts by hand.
-Lastly, tighten bolts (alternate back and forth) and torque to 30 ft/lbs and remove the floor jack.
+Lastly, tighten the bolts (alternate back and forth) to 30 ft/lbs, then remove the floor jack.

 REAR: